 It might sound strange, but did you know that pregnancy hormones can impact your mouth, and not in a good way.
 About sixty to seventy percent of pregnant moms’ experience gingivitis while pregnant, which is a common symptom during your second trimester.
 Therefore, its worth booking a consultation with your dentist and follow a stringent home dental regime to ensure your mouth stays healthy.
 Your oral health can have an impact on your pregnancy.

 During this trimester you will already start noticing that your jeans and tops are a little tighter than normal.
 You will not be able to wear them for much longer.
 You do not necessarily have to invest in maternity clothes, but its worth spending money on clothes that fits comfortably and are not constricting.
 Loose dresses, T-shirts, leggings, and jumpsuits are incredibly comfy, and you can keep wearing most of them post-pregnancy.

 Treating yourself to a prenatal massage

 Let us face it, not all dads volunteer to massage your aching feet and back and some may offer to pay for a professional massage.
 Do take them up on this offer or make a booking yourself.
 Prenatal massages are excellent for helping you to relax and getting much-needed relief for common pregnancy aches and pains.
-Just make sure you use a masseuse that is trained for carrying out prenatal massages to ensure you and the baby stays safe.
+Just make sure you use a masseuse that is trained for carrying out prenatal massages and will use essential oils that are safe for pregnancy to ensure you and the baby stays safe.

 Planning a babymoon